brighton0102/math-magician/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Eric for the immense support.
+I would like to thank Goldinium for the immense support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>